Pop Quiz: What makes the best guard dog breed?

 TOP 5 FAMILY GUARD DOGS:

-Known for its powerful physique, bravery and exceptional loyalty, this breed is favoured by families who want a guard dog that is very docile in a family setting.
+Known for its powerful physique, bravery and exceptional loyalty, this breed is favoured by homes or businesses that want a guard dog that is very docile.
 Faced with an unwanted intruder, a Bullmastiff will stubbornly block its path or use its strength to knock them over.
 Rambunctious as puppies, a Bullmastiff will mellow with age and make a great family pet-come-guardian.

 4. Giant Schnauzer